World

 patients as humans and my equals.
 This helps to set a good example

-any time, a future Indian Leader may stop, see our example,
+any time a future Indian leader may stop, see our example, become

 social policies that will end this situation.

-that the Howrah Station was suffering from an image problem
+that Howrah Station was suffering from an image problem and

 announced a plan to improve this problem: they are going to